Mad (magazine): History

 In its earliest incarnation, new issues of the magazine appeared erratically, between four and nine times a year.
 By the end of 1958, Mad had settled on an unusual eight-times-a-year schedule, which lasted almost four decades.
 Issues would go on sale 7 to 9 weeks before the start of the month listed on the cover.
 Gaines felt the atypical timing was necessary to maintain the magazine's level of quality.
 Beginning in 1994, Mad then began incrementally producing additional issues per year, until it reached a monthly schedule with issue No. 353 (Jan.
 1997).
 With its 500th issue (June 2009), amid company-wide cutbacks at Time Warner, the magazine temporarily regressed to a quarterly publication before settling to six issues per year in 2010.

 Gaines sold his company in 1961 to Premier Industries, a maker of venetian blinds.
-A few years later, Premier sold Mad to Independent News, a division of National Periodical Publications, the publisher of DC Comics.
-In the summer of 1967, Kinney National Company purchased National Periodicals Publications.
+Around 1964, Premier sold Mad to Independent News, a division of National Periodical Publications, the publisher of DC Comics.
+In the summer of 1967, Kinney National Company purchased National Periodical Publications.
 Kinney bought Warner Bros.-Seven Arts in early 1969.
 As a result of the car parking scandal, Kinney Services spun off of its non-entertainment assets to form National Kinney Corporation in August 1971, and it reincorporated as Warner Communications, Inc. on February 10, 1972.
 In 1977, National Periodical Publications was renamed DC Comics.

 Feldstein retired in 1985, and was replaced by the senior team of Nick Meglin and John Ficarra, who co-edited Mad for the next two decades.
 Long-time production artist Lenny "The Beard" Brenner was promoted to art director and Joe Raiola and Charlie Kadau joined the staff as junior editors.
 Following Gaines's death in 1992, Mad became more ingrained within the Time Warner (now WarnerMedia) corporate structure.
-Eventually, the magazine was obliged to abandon its long-time home at 485 Madison Avenue and in the mid-1990s it moved into DC Comics' offices at the same time that DC relocated to 1700 Broadway.
-In issue No. 403 of March 2001, the magazine broke its long-standing taboo and began running paid advertising.
+Eventually, the magazine was obliged to abandon its long-time home at 485 Madison Avenue and in the mid-1990s it moved into DC Comics's offices at the same time that DC relocated to 1700 Broadway.
+In issue No. 404 of April 2001, the magazine broke its long-standing taboo and began running paid advertising.
 The outside revenue allowed the introduction of color printing and improved paper stock.
 After Meglin retired in 2004, the team of Ficarra (as executive editor) Raiola and Kadau (as senior editors), and Sam Viviano, who had taken over as art director in 1999, would helm Mad for the next 14 years.